 Own John A. Kitchen’s Proverbs commentary

 The link provided will direct you to this volume via it’s exact ISBN number:

-- Get Dr. Kitchen commentary on Proverbs on Amazon
+- Get Dr. Kitchen’s commentary on Proverbs at Amazon

 - Get Dr. Kitchen’s commentary on Proverbs on Christian Book Distributors